oxylabs/ai-scraper-py/README.md

 ## Practical use cases

-AI-Scraper can be applied to a wide variety of data collection tasks:
+Oxylabs AI-Scraper can be applied to a wide variety of data collection tasks:

 1. **Extract product details** – Gather product names, descriptions, and prices from e-commerce sites.
 2. **Parse news articles** – Retrieve article titles, dates, authors, and body text.